velojr/PythonProjects/README.md

-Variety of Porjects created with Python while learning a course.
+Variety of Projects created with Python while learning a course.